dlang-community/D-Scanner/README.md

 while lexing or parsing the given source file.
 It does not do any semantic analysis and it does not compile the code.

+### Style Check
+The "--styleCheck" option checks the names of packages, variables, enums, classes, and other things for consistency with the Phobos style guide.

 ### Line of Code Count
 The "--sloc" or "-l" option prints the number of lines of code in the file.
 Instead of simply printing the number of line breaks, this counts the number of